CodingItWrong/cypress-persistent-stub/README.md

 - `a.spec.js` succeeds when run alone in CLI or GUI
 - `b.spec.js` fails when run alone in CLI or GUI
-- Running whole suite succeeds in GUI, but fails in CLI.
+- Running whole suite succeeds in GUI via "Run all specs", but fails in CLI.

 ## Analysis